duki-dotcom/WL-GUI-PUBLIC/SECURITY.md

 ## Upgrade Instructions

-To upgrade to the latest version, please follow the instructions provided in the [documentation](URL to documentation or upgrade instructions).
+To upgrade to the latest version, please follow the instructions provided in the discord linked in the description.

 ## Contact for Support